r-pufky/docs/services/nginx/README.md

   clients.
 Always be sure to enforce client verification and test assumptions.

 #### Proxy-specific Client Certificate
-In cases where a backend **requires** a certificate but the client using the proxy does not have one.
+For cases where a backend **requires** a certificate but the client using the proxy does not have one.
 This is _dangerous_ if used without layering additional security measures.
 Explicitly specify a certificate that the proxy will use to authenticate to backends for requests.